BENNS: A Surrogate Model for Hybrid Online-Offline Evolution of SFC Embedding: Evaluation

 \subsection{Profiling VNFs}

 To generate data to train the CPU and memory usage predictors per VNF, each VNF was deployed in a host with access to all the CPUs and memory available in the test machine running OpenRASE, and traffic was generated in the form of HTTP requests.
 The profiling lasted for 5 minutes, and the number of requests was increased from 1 request per second to 500 requests per second linearly across the 5 minutes.
 Every 2s, the number of CPUs and the amount of memory used in MB were recorded along with the number of requests being processed.
 The 2s window was chosen because that is the shortest time window OpenRASE provides to measure resource usage.
-We then used this data to train the CPU and memory usage predictors for each VNF as described in Section \ref{cpu_mem_pred}.
+We then used this data to train the CPU and memory usage predictors for each VNF as described in Section~\ref{cpu_mem_pred}.
+Profiling each VNF individually enables BENNS to capture the heterogeneous processing and memory requirements of VNFs.